-Thank you to my wonderful friend MummyWrites over at Cottonwool & Eggshells for nominating me for a Sisterhood of the World Blogger Award so here’s my answers for you:
+Thank you to my wonderful friend MummyWrites over at Cottonwool & Eggshells for tagging me to share my Sisterhood of the World answers to these questions with you.

 What was your first job?